 Next, we mapped articles in space based on their topic.
 In this exercise, we focused on articles that contained any of the terms in root form: "coronavirus", "covid-19" or "contact tracing".
 We combined two methods: LDA and t-SNE.
 With LDA, each article was assigned to a dominant topic which is revealed by the color on the map.
 To dive deeper, articles using similar vocabulary were assigned to each other using t-SNE.
 On the map, articles covering the same subject are neighbours: clear clusters are formed around such detailed topics as contact tracing, robots and Zoom.
 In the interactive version of the map, you can explore the titles of the articles.
 For more information on t-SNE, visit our blog post.

 Masks have been a contentious topic.
 Early during the pandemic, WHO recommendations suggested that healthy people should not wear masks.
 Defying WHO's non-binding ordinances, countries like Czech Republic have made it obligatory for citizens to wear masks in public.
 How did the discussion develop?

-The topic has been sharply increasing in popularity until early April.
-Peaks can be attributed to Czech response: both the social encouragement and government response.
-Clearly European countries can be leaders and diversity enables comparison of different approaches, consistent with the principle of subsidiarity.
+The topic was sharply increasing in popularity until early April.
+Peaks can be attributed to Czech response: both the social encouragement and government response (see timeline below).
+Clearly, European countries can be world leaders in implementation, and well-applied principle of subsidiarity enables comparison of various approaches, while not discouraging cooperation.

 All days are consistent with UTC time, as they will be throughout whole analysis of Reddit.